Accessibility Statement

 1. Microenterprise status

-Pursuant to Article 4 (5) of Directive (EU) 2019/882 of the European Parliament and of the Council of 17 April 2019 (the European Accessibility Act) and to Article 4 of the Polish Act of 26 April 2024 on ensuring compliance with accessibility requirements of certain products and services by economic operators (Ustawa z dnia 26 kwietnia 2024 r. o zapewnianiu spełniania wymagań dostępności niektórych produktów i usług przez podmioty gospodarcze, Dz.U.
+Pursuant to Article 4(5) of Directive (EU) 2019/882 of the European Parliament and of the Council of 17 April 2019 (the European Accessibility Act), microenterprises providing services are exempt from the service accessibility requirements and related compliance obligations.
+In Poland, Article 4 point 1 of the Act of 26 April 2024 on ensuring compliance with accessibility requirements of certain products and services by economic operators (Ustawa z dnia 26 kwietnia 2024 r. o zapewnianiu spełniania wymagań dostępności niektórych produktów i usług przez podmioty gospodarcze, Dz.U.
 2024 poz.
-731), the Act does not apply to services offered or provided by microenterprises.
-The same exemption applies under the Italian transposition (Decreto Legislativo 27 maggio 2022, n.
-82, attuativo della Direttiva (UE) 2019/882) for services provided to consumers in Italy.
-Accordingly, MA METHOD sp. z o.o. is not subject to the accessibility requirements of the Directive or of the Polish Act in respect of the services it provides, nor to the related compliance, documentation and reporting obligations.
+731) provides that the Act does not apply to services offered or provided by microenterprises.
+The Italian transposition (Decreto Legislativo 27 maggio 2022, n.
+82, attuativo della Direttiva (UE) 2019/882) likewise exempts microenterprises providing services from the service accessibility requirements.
+Accordingly, while MA METHOD sp. z o.o. remains a microenterprise, the mandatory service-accessibility requirements and directly related compliance-documentation obligations under those instruments do not apply to our covered consumer services.

 2. Our commitment